Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and

-Our models demonstrate that this effect still works efficiently on pc scales, driving, as we will show in the next section, the SMBHB to coalescence in several cases.
+Our models demonstrate that this effect still works efficiently on pc scales, driving, as we will show in the next section, the BHB to coalescence in several cases.

 The distribution of stars angular momentum in the phase space is well defined after the GC passage at pericentre, and strongly depends on its initial inclination, as shown in Figure \ref{f6}.
-Due to the co-planarity assumption, initially both the SMBHB and GC angular momentum vector lies on the z-axis.
+Due to the co-planarity assumption, initially both the BHB and GC angular momentum vector lies on the z-axis.
 After the GC flyby, some stars gain a small component on the x and y axes, while their distribution in the $L_z-L$ plane changes significantly depending on the initial GC inclination.
 Note that the cluster stars in the counter rotating system distribute in a more concentrated region of the phase space, with almost all the stars having $1<L/L_\bhb<3.5$.
 Also, the angular momentum diffusion seems more efficient, with stars gaining non-zero x and y components.
 At low inclinations the stars angular momentum spans a wider range, with values $0<L/L_\bhb<6$, but its diffusion is less evident.
-This difference can have interesting implications in the framework of high-velocity stars (HVSs) production.

-We notice that in all the models investigated the GC-SMBH flyby drives the ejection of several stars with velocities varying between $10^2-10^3$ km s$^{-1}$, compatible with observed high and hyper-velocity stars (HVSs).
-A typical example of HVSs produced through this channel in our simulations is shown in Figure \ref{hvisto}.